Skip to content

 • Pavillon du Mont Frety – Skyway Monte Bianco: reachable by cable car in a few minutes.
 The cable car will remain exceptionally open for the duration of the race, show up at the checkout with the assistant badge to receive the ticket.

-• Leuchey: Val Ferret, until 9:30 you can access by car, then only by shuttle ( https://aosta.arriva.it/ ) to Meyenset (junction for Bertone refuge), continue on foot on a street and a short path in the final meters (2.60 km and 320 m D+)
+• Rifugio Bonatti: Val Ferret, until 9:30 you can access by car, then only by shuttle ( https://aosta.arriva.it/ ) to Lavachey, continue on foot on a short path in the final meters (1.5 km and 350 m D+)

 • Currù: leave the car in Frazione Ermitage and continue on foot along the path for about 3 km 550 mt D+, passing by La Suche following the race path back.